nisakay/C-Sharp-Live-Project/README.md

 # Back End Stories

-I was asked to create an entity model for the Production class so that productions can be saved to the database.
-First, I needed to create a model, and then create a CRUD pages for it.
+I created an entity model for the Production class so that productions can be saved to the database.
+First, I needed to create a production model, and then create a CRUD pages  to provide users with a way to interact with the database to create, read, update and delete(CRUD) items.
 ```
 using System;
 using System.Collections.Generic;